28Anmolsinha/IT-Learning-Android-App/README.md

 https://github.com/28Anmolsinha/IT-Learning-Android-App/releases/download/latest/app-debug.apk
 ```

 Download will be started automatically.
-After then install it on your android device.
+After then we can install it on your android device.
 Open the application.

 # Features